SELF-EMPLOYED? HERE’S WHAT TO WATCH OUT FOR WITH YOUR MORTGAGE APPLICATION

 Proof of Income

-You’ll need 3 years of financial accounts, certified by an accountant.
-3rd Party Certification of your accounts is a strict requirement.
+If you are a self-employed mortgage applicant in Ireland, you’ll need 3 years of financial accounts, certified by an accountant.
+3rd Party Certification of your self-employed accounts for a mortgage is a strict requirement.

 If you’ve only recently started your own business, this will be a delay for you.
 Unless your partner is capable of servicing the loan themselves in full, without your income, the lender will require that you wait to apply.